terraform-aws-modules/terraform-aws-ecs/examples/fargate-private-ecr/README.md

-# ECS Clusters w/ Fargate and private network access
+# ECS Cluster w/ Fargate and private network access

 The configuration in this directory creates: